sjsu-library/unionist/_template/unionist--text-0074.md

   \ them into her house very politely.
 They asked her in relation to her scholars.<br>
   \ She said she had four who were from New York and one from Hartford.—She called<br>
   \ them in and introduced them.
 Theodosia De Grass, Amelia Elizabeth Wildes, and<br>
-  \ Catherine Ann Weldon, he thinkers were the names of those called.
+  \ Catherine Ann Weldon, he thinks were the names of those called.
 Witness did<br>
   \ not remember the day of the month that he called—thinks it was the day after<br>
   \ the girls came—certainly soon after.<br></p><p>  <em>Ebenezer Sanger</em>  coincided
   in the statement of Mr. Bacon.<br></p><p>  <em>George Cady</em>  had conversed with